erikthalen/glorybook-plugin/README.md

 ## Usage

-The plugin will fetch data from the supplied contentful space, and output .mdx-files inside your webpack /src-folder.
+The plugin will fetch data from the supplied contentful space, and output .mdx-files in the project's webpack /src-folder.
 By default the created files are put in a subfolder named `/contentful`.

-*Be sure to not expose your space/access token in your public code*
+*Be sure to not expose any senible data in public code*

 **webpack.config.js**
 ```javascript